 CATHEDRAL ART PROGRAM

-Cathedral School & Parish Art Show Each spring the Cathedral community gathers to celebrate the students’ achievement in art during the school year at our annual April in Paris(h) event.
+Each spring the Cathedral community gathers to celebrate the students’ achievement in art during the school year at our annual April in Paris(h) event.
 Cathedral’s gym is transformed into an art gallery where all students’ work is featured and displayed.
 Parishioners, parents, students, and friends of Cathedral are invited to stroll and linger in the gym-gallery.
 The evening also includes a parish-school community building dinner, along with an online auction featuring class projects, and more.